How to Get Rid of Mould in Bedroom Ceiling

 Dehumidifier | To reduce moisture in the room post-cleaning |

-- Fill a bucket with warm water and add a bit of detergent.
+Fill up a bucket with warm water (not too hot).

 Using Bleach